top of page

 • U.S. passport

-If ID is expired or unavailable, this should be discussed in advance to determine whether acceptable alternatives exist under Florida law.
+If ID is expired or unavailable, this should be discussed in advance.

 • Whether witnesses are required